kubernetes/website/content/zh-cn/docs/setup/production-environment/tools/kubeadm/install-kubeadm.md

 kubeadm to install for you.
 If you do not, there is a risk of a version skew occurring that can lead to unexpected, buggy behaviour.
 However, _one_ minor version skew between the kubelet and the control plane is supported, but the kubelet version may never exceed the API server version.
-For example, kubelets running 1.7.0 should be fully compatible with a 1.8.0 API server, but not vice versa.
+For example, the kubelet running 1.7.0 should be fully compatible with a 1.8.0 API server, but not vice versa.

 For information about installing `kubectl`, see [Install and set up kubectl](/docs/tasks/tools/).